techmovie/easy-upload/README-en.md

 ## About

-Support reproducing torrents for mainstream Chinese and international private trackers sites, making upload handy by reducing repetitive work.
+Easy-upload is a userscript that supports reproducing torrents for mainstream Chinese and international private trackers sites.
+It reduces repetitive work, making the upload process more convenient.

 ## Compatibility